 The County Commissioner's stated that the community had voted to demolish the courthouse.
-Is this true?
-If you would like to help to keep this building contact your County Commissioners
+If you would like to keep this building from being demolised contact your County Commissioners

 Why the City of Paris and the Old County Courthouse Are Important?